alastairwyse/TypeScriptUtilities/README.md

 - Check whether 2d Arrays can be validated, and implement if they can't

 ServiceLayerInterface
-- Consider adding a string override to CallServiceLayer() 'urlBuider' parameter
-- Add an implementation of IHttpClient using the XMLHttpRequest object
+- Finish implementation of XhrHttpClient
 - Add support for returned HTTP content types other than 'application/json'
-- Add samples
 - Add injectable logger instance to ServiceLayerInterface constructor
+- Consider whether IHttpClient needs to support passthrough setting of custom HTTP headers (e.g. for OAuth bearer tokens)
+- Consider supporting cancellation of an in-progress service call

 General
 - Look at using TypeScript [Namespaces](https://www.typescriptlang.org/docs/handbook/namespaces.html)